sakaiproject/sakai/jobscheduler/scheduler-component-shared/README.configurablejobs.txt

 When a configured job executes it must be supplied the configuration parameters the user has specified during job creation or scheduling.
-These are generally available to the job from the Map of values obtained via a call to JobExecutionEnvironment.getTrigger().getJobDataMap().
+These are generally available to the job from the Map of values obtained via a call to JobExecutionEnvironment.getMergedJobDataMap().
 AbstractConfigurableJob provides a convenience method for obtaining values from that map:

    String getConfiguredProperty(String key);